uf-hobi-informatics-lab/converter_cluster/README.md

 3. From there, `cd` into the repo with `cd $INSTALL_PATH/converter_cluster` and run

         python3 install.py
-> **Note**: This script assumes you have Docker installed.
-Please install Docker first if you have not already.
 > **Note**: User will be prompted for password to use 'sudo'.
 Admin permissions are used to ensure that calling 'chmod' on the repo is allowed.
 4. You can verify that everything has been installed correctly by using the `verify_cluster.py` script, located at the top level of the repo.
 From here, run